nxtwrld/aouros-www/AI_SIGNALS_IMPORT.md

 - Provides advanced time series analytics
 - Integrates seamlessly with the LangGraph architecture

-This positions Aouros as a leader in intelligent medical data processing, capable of handling the complexity and variability of real-world medical documents while maintaining the highest standards of accuracy and reliability.
+This positions Mediqom as a leader in intelligent medical data processing, capable of handling the complexity and variability of real-world medical documents while maintaining the highest standards of accuracy and reliability.

 ## Cross-References & Integration Points